A fun sight word activity for kids who are learning to read.

 Challenge your child to find a word at random and read it out to you or suggest one particular sight words for them to find and show you.

-If you have a child learning to read be sure to check out my collection of 50 Playful Sight Word Activities…
+If you have a child learning to read be sure to check out our collection of 50 Playful Sight Word Activities…